Make website annotation an integrated part of your marketing workflow

 Step 3: Select the page to annotate

 Next, navigate to the page on your website that you want to annotate.
-Copy the URL and bring it to the Encodify proofing tool.
-Instead of uploading an image, choose the URL function and paste the copied link.
-This function will generate a file you can proof like you usually would.
+Copy the URL and open the Encodify proofing tool.
+Once the tool is open, instead of uploading an image, choose the URL function and paste the link you copied.
+This will generate a file you can proof like you usually would.
+Except this file takes live data from the site you have pasted.
+You can also handle website annotations by directly uploading HTML files and zipped HTML files to the Encodify platform.

 Url to Encodify